 The bone of a large extinct creature, once treasured by the ancient Greeks, has finally found a permanent home in England.

 Known as the Nichoria bone, the blackened fossil is part of the thigh bone of an immense extinct mammal that roamed southern Greece perhaps a million years ago.
-The bone was collected by ancient Greeks and may have even helped inspire certain beasts in Greek classical mythology.
-It was then rediscovered 40 years ago.
+The bone was collected by ancient Greeks and may have even help inspire certain beasts in Greek classical mythology.
+It was then then rediscovered 40 years ago.

 Since then the fossil had largely vanished from the public eye.

 "It was presumed lost until 1998.
 Following my inquiries, the fossil was found stored in a cellar at the University of Minnesota.
 It then spent last decade in various U.S. labs," Adrienne Mayor, a research scholar in Classics and History of Science at Stanford University, told Discovery News.

 The historic fossil has been welcomed by curators at the Ashmolean Museum in Oxford, England.

 "This venerable bone deserves to be displayed.
 It is one of only two large vertebrate fossils that were deliberately collected in antiquity and unearthed by archaeologists in Greece," Mayor said.

 Large fossil remains of prehistoric species, like this petrified thigh bone, might have been the inspiration for many legendary beasts of classical mythology, according to Mayor, who described the fossil for the first time in her 2000 book "The First Fossil Hunters."